6 Symptoms of Intestinal Worms

 What are intestinal worms?

 Intestinal parasites can begin to inhabit your body in several ways.
-The most common way in which our bodies can be infected is through the ingestion of poorly cooked food, according to this study from the Department of Infectious Diseases at the Hospital Ramón y Cajal in Madrid.
+The most common way in which you can become infected is through the ingestion of poorly cooked food, according to this study from the Department of Infectious Diseases at the Hospital Ramón y Cajal in Madrid.
 Larvae can be easily camouflaged in raw chicken and pork.

 It’s also possible to ingest them from contaminated water and uncooked fruit or vegetables.
-In addition, it’s also very easy to be contaminated by parasites through contact with animals (even domestic ones like cats, dogs and birds).
+In addition, it’s also very easy to be contaminated by parasites through contact with animals, according to this study (even domestic ones such as cats, dogs, and birds).

 Symptoms that indicate the presence of intestinal worms

 Diarrhea is a common symptom of several diseases, not just intestinal worms.
 It can manifest for many reasons, from consuming food in poor condition to heart or respiratory infections, according to this study from the San Carlos Clinical Hospital in Madrid.

 Diarrhea is a very common symptom in cases of unicellular intestinal parasites.
 This type of parasite is sometimes called angleworms, although they’re imperceptible to the naked eye.

 In the case of large worms, from one inch onwards, diarrhea only manifests when there’s overpopulation in the intestine.
 In this case, the patient could come to observe the worms in their feces.

 Many patients may confuse this pain with cramps because the abdominal pain associated with intestinal worms is intermittent and quite strong.
 Some women ignore this symptom of intestinal parasites due to their resemblance to strong menstrual pains.